 Install RPM packages on Ubuntu

-In most cases when the software vendor does not provide a repository they will have a download page from where you can download and install the deb package or download and compile the software from sources.
+Generally, when the software vendor does not provide a repository, they will have a download page from where you can download and install the deb package or download and compile the software from sources.

 Although not so often, some software may be distributed only as an RPM package.
 RPM is a package format used by Red Hat and its derivatives such as CentOS.
 Luckily, there is a tool called alien that allows us to install an RPM file on Ubuntu or to convert an RPM package file into a Debian package file.